-The range of frequencies that the human ear can process is just about 20Hz to 20,000Hz.
-In some cases, humans can hear high-pitched noise from an adapter when the AC power is converted to DC power.
+Human hearing can process frequencies approximately within the range of 20Hz to 20,000Hz.
+In some scenarios, we can detect a high-pitched noise from a phone charger when the AC power is converted to DC power.

-These chargers utilize an electromagnetic coil as a transformer rather than an inductor.
-As a result, the lower voltage power is converted to DC in a diode bridge rectifier.
-Next, power passes through the capacitor before being transmitted via the power cable.
-Each step of the process generates some noise.
+Phone chargers work using an electromagnetic coil as a transformer rather than an inductor.
+This results in the conversion of lower voltage power to DC in a diode bridge rectifier.
+Following this, power is channeled through the capacitor before being transmitted via the power cable.
+Each step in this process tends to generate some level of noise.

-Additionally, switch circuits are capable of generating high-frequency noises such as a ticking sound, which can be inconvenient as well.
+Also, switch circuits in phone chargers can produce high-frequency sounds, such as a ticking noise, which can be somewhat bothersome.

-While there are several ways for soundproofing a portable charger, but it is not recommended.
-Soundproofing can cause the charger to overheat, damaging the charger or possibly causing it to catch fire.
-However, remember that some noises are normal while others are not, and if you can find the source of the noise, you may be able to stop it.
+While you might consider soundproofing your phone charger, it is not recommended.
+Soundproofing could cause the charger to overheat, which might damage the charger or even cause a fire.
+However, it’s important to remember that some noises are normal while others are not.
+Identifying the source of the noise could potentially help you eliminate it.

-If this is the case, you will need to replace the charger or take it to a repair shop.
-Additionally, if the charger’s cable is damaged, replace it.
-However, if everything is in order, proceed to the next step.
+If there’s noticeable damage, you should replace the charger or take it to a repair shop.
+If the cable of the charger is damaged, you should replace that too.
+However, if everything seems in order, you can move to the next step.

 Try a different outlet

-A short circuit occurs when a current passes through an unintended electrical line, and the results can be disastrous.
-Remember, a fire could break out due to an electrical leak caused by a short circuit.
-This is why it’s important to get high-quality portable chargers that come with safety features such as short circuit protection.
+A short circuit happens when the electrical current travels through an unintended path, and the consequences can be severe.
+A fire could ignite from an electrical leak caused by a short circuit.
+This is why it’s critical to purchase high-quality phone chargers equipped with safety features such as short circuit protection.

-While transformers are to blame for the noise, it is not unusual for them to produce some noise.
-However, the noise should continue until the battery is nearly charged up.
-Thus, as the battery nears full charge, the noise should decrease, and when the battery reaches full charge, the noise should completely stop.
-Otherwise, this indicates a faulty transformer.
-It’s safe to continue using the charger despite this issue.
+While transformers are often responsible for the noise, it is normal for them to produce some level of sound.
+However, this noise should decrease as your phone’s battery nears full charge, and should stop altogether when the battery is fully charged.
+If the noise doesn’t stop, it suggests a faulty transformer.
+Despite this issue, it is generally safe to continue using the charger.

 Is coil whine dangerous?

 It depends.
-If the source of the high-pitched noise is the outlet or a short circuit, it is extremely dangerous since it can start a fire.
-But if the source of the sound is something more benign, then it’s definitely not dangerous, although it can be annoying!
+If the source of the high-pitched noise is the outlet or a short circuit, it can be extremely dangerous as it might cause a fire.
+However, if the source of the noise is less threatening, it’s not dangerous, although it can still be annoying!